robertmeta/vimfiles/bundle/nofrils/README.md

 - :colo nofrils-light

 To customize:
-- :let g:nofrils_strbackgrounds=1 to turn highlighted string backgrounds
+- :let g:nofrils\_strbackgrounds=1 to turn highlighted string backgrounds, for languages where strings are a major part of them
-- :let g:nofrils_heavycomments=1 to turn on high contrast comments rather than the default faded style
+- :let g:nofrils\_heavycomments=1 to turn on high contrast comments rather than the default faded style, for projects where the comments are not deceit and lies
+- :let g:nofrils\_heavylinenumbers=1 to turn on brighter line numbers, for people who use relative line numbers to hop around

 The only highlighted elements are spelling, errors, comments, vim features (diff, etc) and *optionally* string backgrounds